Penguin Encounter at Aquarium of Niagara in Niagara Falls, U.S.A.

 There were two rules Dan Arcara, Director of Exhibits at Aquarium of Niagara, said we must obey during our Penguin Encounter.
 First was avoiding putting our faces near the penguin’s beak and the second was standing clear of her backside.

 While visiting Buffalo over the Christmas holiday, my family and Annette, best friend from junior and senior high schools, ventured over to Aquarium of Niagara to see what’s changed since I last visited, which was probably about 30 years ago.
+I’d just seen my friends new Clear Water Aquariums set-up and was itching to go back.
+My friend didn’t have penguins though, so this was a definite highlight of my trip.

 Turns out, much has changed!
 Exhibits seemed brighter and more natural.
 An octopus opening a jar holding Mr. Potato Head and its lunch kept us fascinated for most of our visit.
 We also admired the collection of vibrant poison dart frogs and diversity of fresh and saltwater sea life in this compact aquarium.